Introduction

 2020: No excavations owing to COVID-19.

-2021: Three weeks of excavations in June/July focused on Area III continued the excavation and sampling of these deposits in preparation for further work next year.
-In addition a large quantity of sediment was processed and sorted and a number of boreholes were drilled to establish the distribution of the sediments within and beyond the pit.
+2021: Three weeks of excavations in June/July focused on Area III continued the excavation, sampling and sieving of these deposits in preparation for further work next year.
+In addition, a number of boreholes were drilled to establish the distribution of the sediments within and beyond the pit.
+Finally, and of potential great interest, a small patch of reddened sediment was found to the east of Area I – the new Area I East.
+The reddened clay has the characteristics of heated clay.

-2022: A three-week season brought the major phase of work in Area III to a conclusion, with detailed excavation of sediments and sampling for charcoal analysis, and also bulk sampling of deeper deposits to investigate their faunal content and ensuring that a considerable quantity of sediment was again processed for faunal remains.
-The focus in Area I was the further investigation of the fire evidence.
+2022: A three-week season brought the major phase of work in Area III to a conclusion, with detailed excavation of sediments and sampling for charcoal analysis, and also bulk sampling of deeper deposits to investigate their faunal content.
+The focus in Area I East was further investigation of the reddened clay and evidence of fire, in particular trying to find the extent of the reddened clay, and sampling for geochemical analyses.

-2023: The focus this year was in Area I, with further exploration of the fire evidence in Area I East, and also excavation of a larger area to link this with the old Area I excavation area.
-Re-opening and recording of Pit 4 and the western edge of Area III was also done to re-investigate the lateral changes in the sediments from the centre to the edge of the basin.
+2023: This year there was further exploration of the fire evidence in Area I East, and excavation of a larger area to link this with the old Area I excavation.
+Now that the extent of the reddened clay was better understood, excavation began of two diagonally opposite quadrants to provide sections through the potentially heated sediment.
+Further work re-examined Pit 4 and the western edge of Area III to show the lateral changes in the sediments from the centre to the edge of the basin.

 Publications & Further Reading